-The project aims to develop a consistent understanding of self-management and streamline self-management administration.
-For approved providers of home care, they will have the benefit of accessing our project findings.
-This means they will have access to best practice knowledge and processes for implementing self-management as a service offering within their organisation.
+For approved providers of home care, they have the benefit of accessing our project findings, reports and evaluation.
+This means they can access best practice knowledge, helpful resources and processes for implementing self-management as a service offering within their organisation.
 Consumers are equally informed about their potential to self-manage their home care and equipped with resources to assist them on their journey.

 - We consulted with consumers, carers and providers nationally to build a best-practice picture of the various models of self-management currently on offer to Home Care Package consumers.